nomic-ai/gpt4all/README.md

 * Cross-platform (Linux, Windows, MacOSX)
 * Fast CPU based inference using ggml for GPT-J based models
 * The UI is made to look and feel like you've come to expect from a chatty gpt
-* Easy to install...
-The plan is to create precompiled binaries for major platforms with easy installers which include the model
+* Easy to install with precompiled binaries available for all three major desktop platforms

-* WORK IN PROGRESS!!
+## Feature wishlist

+* Multi-chat - a list of current and past chats and the ability to save/delete/export and switch between
+* Text to speech - have the AI response with voice
+* Speech to text - give the prompt with your voice
+* Multi-modal - Ability to load more than one model and switch between them
+* Python bindings
+* Typescript bindings
+* Plugin support for langchain other developer tools
+* Save your prompt/responses to disk
+* Upload prompt/respones manually/automatically to nomic.ai to aid future training runs
+* YOUR IDEA HERE

 ## Building and running